 - Positive control (which was infected with the parasite, but not treated);

-- Mentha 15 (which were treated for 15 consecutive days with 50mg/day);
+- Mentha 15 (which was treated for 15 consecutive days with 50mg/day);

 - Praziquantel (a drug commonly used in the treatment of the infection).